 Ensure that all close family members (parents, siblings, spouses and children) have been updated before posting something on social media.

 Remember, sharing how your loved one is doing on social media can be a great way to reach out to others for emotional support.
-Make sure your loved one has great physical support as well, and contact Seasons Hospice today to see how we can help your loved find comfort and satisfaction in their final days.
+Make sure your loved one has great physical support as well, and contact us at Seasons Hospice of Tulsa or Seasons Hospice of Muskogee today to see how we can help your loved find comfort and satisfaction in their final days.